apigeoneer/100-days-of-code/r1-log.md

 ### R1D10
 Solved 2 introductory problems in CSES Problem Set.
 Started a #tbbt  Mania app, inspired by #Udacity's #Android #Kotlin #Nanodegree's Trivia app (a quiz app).
 Created layout of its GameFragment.
 Was stuck trying to add navigation to the fragments.

+### R1D11
+Added a drawer menu to a new #F1 app I started working on.
+The Toolbar variable in the MainActivity is taking a toll on me.
+Idk what's wrong with it.
+Kindly share suggestions, if any.